Help with international payments

 In addition to the beneficiary’s full name and address, the INN number must be given when paying taxes and fees to Russian authorities.
 It is recommended that the INN be used for other payments if this number is stated on the invoice to be paid.
 This is a unique Identification Number of the Tax Payer; 10 digits for corporations and 12 digits for private customers.

-The BIK must also be provided (a 9-digit bank code to the bank in Russia that begins with 04) + the account number that the beneficiary’s bank has in the Russian national bank.
+You must also provide the BIK (9-digit bank code to the bank in Russia that starts with 04) + the account number that the recipient’s bank has in the Russian national bank.
 This account number is 20 digits long and starts with 30101.
-In addition, we must have the beneficiary’s bank’s BIC (SWIFT address) + the bank’s full name and city.
+In addition, we need the BIC (SWIFT address) of the recipient’s bank + the bank’s full name and city.

-The VO code (VO+5 digits) must also be provided + a description in English of what the payment is for.
-These details are registered in the reference field (message to beneficiary).
+You must also provide the VO code (VO+5 digits) + text in English stating what the payment is for.
+These details are registered in the reference field (message to recipient).

 The VO code is a reporting code that states what the payment is for.